SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

             --8<-- "s8_monitoring/exercise_files/image_drift.py"
             ```

-    2. (Optional) For text a common approach is to extra some higher level embedding such as the very classical
+    2. (Optional) For text a common approach is to extract some higher-level embedding such as the very classical
         [GLOVE](https://nlp.stanford.edu/projects/glove/) embedding.
 Try following
         [this tutorial](https://github.com/evidentlyai/community-examples/blob/main/examples/how_to_run_drift_report_for_text_data.ipynb)
         to understand how drift detection is done on text.

-    3. Instead of manually specifying the features, let's take a deep learning based approach to getting features from
+    3. Instead of manually specifying the features, let's take a deep learning-based approach to getting features from
         unstructured data.
-To do this let's consider the [CLIP](https://arxiv.org/abs/2103.00020) model, which is
+To do this let's consider the [CLIP](https://arxiv.org/abs/2103.00020) model, which is a
-        state-of-the-art model for connecting text to images e.g. image captioning.
+        state-of-the-art model for connecting text to images, i.e., image captioning.
 For our purpose this is perfect
         because we can use the model to get abstract feature embeddings for both images and text.
 Implement a simple
         script that extracts features from an image and a text using CLIP.
 We recommend using the
         [Huggingface implementation](https://huggingface.co/docs/transformers/model_doc/clip) for doing this.
 What is